 - Soil conditions and resistivity always depend upon the local area.
 A systematic survey can be run and the resistivity of the soil should be carried out.

 Earth Resistance Factors Affecting:

-Earth electrode always depends on the electrical resistance of the soil in which types of electrode are installed and its turn determined by the following factors.
+Earth electrode always depends on the electrical resistance of the soil in which types of the electrode are installed and its turn determined by the following factors.

-- Extent of the Moisture: The resistivity of the soil always varies with the moisture content in the soil.
+- The extent of the Moisture: The resistivity of the soil always varies with the moisture content in the soil.
 You can get a little advantage if the moisture content exceeding 20% in soil.
 But if the moisture is below 20% then the resistance increases sharply.
-When approximately 90% of the resistance between the electrode and the earth lies with the radius of 2m.
+When approximately 90% of the resistance between the electrode and the earth lies with a radius of 2m.
 For this situation, the best method is chemical treatment.
 You need to dig a shallow trench about 30cm deep around the electrode.

 - Soil Nature: The sites of the earthing system can be chosen by the following order of preference.

 - Presence of the Suitable Salt Dissolved in Soil Moisture: In absence of the natural salt, water alone cannot provide adequate conductivity.
 You need to use Sodium Chloride, Calcium Chloride, Copper Sulphate, and Sodium Carbonate for a better result when addition water fails to give the desired result.
 If you want you can use Charcoal and common salt for the same purpose.

 Now if you find this post useful then please share with your friends and don’t forget to subscribe (Newsletter) to our blog for the regular electrical update.
 Thanks!